mheap/nexmo-developer/_partials/stitch/guides/enable-screenshare/javascript.md

 ### 1.3 - Installing the extension

 We'll need to install the extension on Chrome.
 There are a few ways to do that, the first being to publish it in the Chrome App store.
 But that's a lengthy process so we're opting for enabling developer extensions and installing it from there.
-You'll need to open [chrome://extensions/](chrome://extensions/) an toggle `Developer Mode` in the right hand corner.
+You'll need to open [chrome://extensions/](chrome://extensions/) and toggle `Developer Mode` in the right hand corner.
 A few more buttons will appear in the UI and we'll use `LOAD UNPACKED` and point that to the folder we have now created for our extension, `chrome-extension`.
 That automatically installs and enables the extension we now created, and lists the extension id.
 It looks something like `aaaabbbbccccddddeeeeffffgggghhhh` and we'll have to make a note of it, we'll be using it later.

 ### 2 - Updating the JavaScript application